The gut-brain connection – you might think it’s old news in the holistic health world.

 How the Gut Influences the Brain

-The gut influences the brain through a variety of mechanisms.
+The gut influences the brain through various mechanisms.
 One of the most important is the gut microbiome, the community of beneficial bacteria that live in the digestive tract.
 These bacteria produce chemicals that can influence the brain.
 For example, certain species of bacteria can produce neurotransmitters, chemicals that the brain uses for communication.

 The gut microbiome also influences the brain through its role in the Immune System.
 Gut bacteria help regulate the Immune System and can influence the brain through this role.
 For example, if the gut microbiome is out of balance, it can lead to an overactive immune system, which can, in turn, lead to inflammation in the brain.

 In addition, the gut can also influence the brain through its role in digestion.
-The process of digestion involves breaking down food, absorbing nutrients, and eliminating waste.
+Digestive processes involve breaking down food, absorbing nutrients, and eliminating waste.
 All of these processes can impact the brain.
 For example, certain nutrients are needed for brain health, and if the gut is not properly absorbing these nutrients, the brain will lack this support.

 Your Nervous System needs to be in a certain state of relaxation, the rest and digest state, to digest your food properly.
 When we eat in a state of stress, with our sympathetic (fight-or-flight) nervous system activated, blood and circulation are not supplied to the digestive system.
 Instead, they are supplied to the brain and muscles.